th3y3ti/tahiti-wfms/reports/README.md

 # What did you hunt for?
-Basic description of what you were looking for and anything special about your approach. e.g. what data set, time frame, etc If readers want more detail they can read the abstract.
+Basic description of what you were looking for and anything special about your approach. e.g. what data set, time frame, etc If readers want more detail they can read the playbook.

 # What did you find?
 Were you able to disprove or prove the hypothesis?
 If so